-\ During 2012 the Group entered a Joint Venture agreement with Samcrete - Engineers and Contractors - S.A.E ("JV partner") to complete a Contract of Construction, Completion and Maintenance Works, Service City Center, Sabah Al-Ahmad City Housing Project 2012/2011/897 by Public Authority for Housing welfare ("the project") and during 2013 the JV partner withdraw from the completion of the project and the Group completed the project.
-Currently, the Group raised and won legal case on the JV partner with an amount of KD 2,032,850.
+During 2012 the Group entered a Joint Venture agreement with Samcrete - Engineers and Contractors - S.A.E ("JV partner") to complete a Contract of Construction, Completion and Maintenance Works, Service City Center, Sabah Al-Ahmad City Housing Project 897/2011/2012 by Public Authority for Housing welfare ("the project") and during 2013 the JV partner withdraw from the completion of the project and the Group completed the project.
+Currently, the Group raised a legal case on the JV partner with an amount of KD 2,032,850.
+The Group won the legal case and in the process of executing and collecting the amount.